glacials/twos.dev/src/cold/china.md

 (TODO: Diagram)

 A trap is a vertical doubling-back of the drain such that a buffer of water prevents airflow.
 It makes the piping airtight but not watertight.

-## Public restrooms toilet paper and soap

-Public restrooms generally don’t have toilet paper or soap.

-## Pooping in a Hole

-I heard I'd have to "poop in a hole", which it's technically true, but the phrasing was a bit harsh.
-It's more like the extreme version of a [squatty potty](https://amzn.to/3Qpa864).

-(TODO: Photo)